Skip to Content

 To remove ticks, use tweezers to grasp the tick as close to the skin as possible, and pull back steadily.

 “Once the tick is removed, clean the area and your hands with rubbing alcohol or soap and water,” Dr. Smolcich says.
 “And don’t forget to check pets.
-Ticks often hitch a ride on pets, which can later transfer the tick to a human.”
+Ticks often hitch a ride on pets, which can later transfer the insect to a human.”

-Dr. Smolcich wants all Wisconsinites to enjoy summer, safely.
 “As a mom, I’m excited for all the fun summer activities we’ll be enjoying, and I wish the same for all families,” she says.
 “It’s just important to keep safety in mind and think ahead to help avoid possible situations that could put our kids in harm’s way.
-Beyond that, enjoy all the opportunities to be outdoors.”
+Beyond that, savor all the opportunities to be outdoors.”

-Tags: bike safety bug bites drowning heat exhaustion heatstroke kids mosquitos summer safety ticks water safety
+Tags: bike safety bug bites drowning Heat Exhaustion Heatstroke Kids mosquitos summer safety ticks water safety

 Related Articles

-Family mountain biking Link to the full post Health Care 101
+Link to the full post Health Care 101